How to Attract the Right Mate

 If many single Christians would just find a spot and stay there, they might have more a chance of developing the kind of relationship that could deepen into love.
 Instead, I’ve seen so many young Christian singles hopping from church to church hoping that the right cute guy or girl is at this other church since they can’t find one where they already are.
 This leads to people being uprooted and having shallow roots wherever they go.

-The Bible says that those who are planted in the house of the Lord shall flourish (Psalm 92:13).
+The Bible says that those who are planted in the house of the Lord shall flourish (Psalms 92:13).
 If you’re not planted and dedicated and committed to your church, then you won’t be able to flourish due to your shallow roots.
 God will bring your mate to you, you don’t have to go out and find him/her yourself.

 Recently on Singles